MarioGiancini/Genesis-Super-Customizer/genesis-super-customizer/README.txt

 Genesis Super Customizer adds options to customize colors, create a fixed header that shrinks on scroll, upload logos, edit footer credits, and much more, all through the native Wordpress Customizer interface.
 It's the easiest way to customize the design of the Genesis theme or your custom Genesis child theme.

-IMPORTANT DISCLAIMER: This plugin is designed to work with the Genesis Framework and the Genesis Sample Child Theme only, not premium Genesis child themes like Author Pro, Parallax Pro, etc. It duplicates and overrides the stylesheet for the Genesis theme or Sample Child Theme (or your custom theme based off of the Sample Child Theme) as a starting point for design.
-It will override your current styles so it's best to try it out on a staging site first, or start off by developing your site with just Genesis and GSC.
+IMPORTANT DISCLAIMER: This plugin is designed to work with the Genesis Framework and the Genesis Sample Child Theme only, not all premium Genesis child themes like Author Pro, Parallax Pro, etc. It no longer duplicates and overrides all the stylesheet from the Genesis theme or Sample Child Theme, but not all settings will work with all premium child themes.

 There's over 100 options to customize and tinker with, but you can easily change the look and feel of your Genesis theme with just a few options.